 Many of these aids make for great competitions with your girlfriend, wife and kids (and can be the first step to introducing them to golf) and can be rolled out or dusted off to be used while watching TV.
 So, there really are no excuses!

-Whether practicing at home or looking for a pre-round edge on the warm up green, check out the top putting training aids that 2022 has to offer below and consider picking up one that could shave strokes off your golf game within weeks.
+Whether practicing at home or looking for a pre-round edge on the warm up green, using one of these 14 top putting training aids could shave strokes off your golf game within weeks.

 Putt Out Putting Mirror